metacosm/booster-common/README.md

   `./for-all-boosters.sh -d cmd "cp $(pwd)/.editorconfig . && git add .editorconfig"`

   The `-d` flag ensures that no changes are committed locally or pushed to the remote repos.
-  The arbitrary command here adds the `.editocconfig` file (which is in the same directory as `for-all-boosters.sh`) to each booster and makes git track it
+  The arbitrary command here adds the `.editorconfig` file (which is in the same directory as `for-all-boosters.sh`) to each booster and makes git track it

 * Execute a custom script for each booster on some branch ignoring whatever changes exist locally

-  `./for-all-boosters.sh -f -m foo cmd "/home/scripts/adhoc.py"`
+  `./for-all-boosters.sh -f -m foo cmd -p "Made some change" "/home/scripts/adhoc.py"`

-  Before running the command, the script will show a warning if local changes exist (to ignore the warning add the `-n` flag) Any changes that the `adhoc.py` script makes to the booster files will automatically be committed and pushed to the `foo` branch (which needs to exist)
+  Due to the presense of the `-f` flag, before running the command the script will show a warning if local changes exist (to remove the warning add the `-n` flag)
+  Any changes that the `adhoc.py` script makes to the booster files will automatically be committed using the message specified in `-p` and pushed to the `foo` branch (which needs to exist)

 * Execute one of the script's functions of a specific booster and branch